BIGJRA/BIGJRA.github.io/rejuv.md

 - It was a tough battle...
 (Neutral)
 - I lost.
 (Melia +4)

-That’s it for this part!
+That's it for this part!

 # Chapter 7: A Teila Fire and Ice

 ## Route 6 and Aquamarine Cave

-After you’re ready, head west out of Kakori Village to Route 6.
+After you're ready, head west out of Kakori Village to Route 6.
 We already had access to the grass, but:

 Route 6